Tuesday, August 12, 2025

 ...
 The continuation of the name and posterity of a righteous man was considered a great blessing; hence David exclaims before the Lord, saying: “The children of thy servants shall continue, and their seed shall be established before thee.”
 (Psalm 102:28).
 To have the chain of posterity broken by death was considered a great calamity, therefore the Lord made strict provisions for such cases. ...

-Brigham Young also uses the analogy of a talent to describe a man marrying polygamously.
+Brigham Young also uses the analogy of a "talent" to describe a man marrying polygamously.
 As this person online explains:

 Brigham Young's sermon (1873) detailed role of non-polygamists in the Celestial Kingdom—as servants.
 Mormon polygamy seems very misogynistic—ah, but I repeat myself.